 Life cycle assessment (LCA) is an analytical method that aims to quantify potential environmental impacts along the entire life cycle of a product, from extraction or harvest of natural, mineral, or fossil resources through production, distribution, and consumption to final end-of-life disposal or reuse / recycling.
-LCA provides a quantitative evaluation of a wide range of environmental issues to avoid “burden shifting” between different life stages or different environmental concerns.
+LCA provides a quantitative evaluation of a wide range of environmental issues to avoid unintended consequences such as shifting the burden between different life stages or different environmental concerns.
 Its primary applications include decision support in the context of design-for-environment programs and policy making as well as providing a science-based basis for environmental claims used for marketing products in business-to-business (B2B) and business-to-consumer (B2C) settings.

-The course will convey the general principles and relevant definitions of the LCA methodology as defined in the ISO 14040 series of standards and exemplify them through frequent reference to real-world case studies covering a wide array of industry sectors and product categories.
-The overall goal of the course is to provide the skills necessary to scope, manage, and scrutinize LCA studies in the business, consulting, or government sectors.
+The course will be split into a lecture (2:30-3:50 pm) and a software lab (4:00-5:20 pm).
+The lecture will convey the general principles and relevant definitions of the LCA methodology as defined in the ISO 14040 series of standards and exemplify them through reference to real-world examples covering different industry sectors and product categories.
+The overall goal of the lecture is to provide the knowledge necessary to scope, manage, and scrutinize LCA studies in the business, consulting, or government sectors.

 The class will be taught by Dr. Christoph Koffler, Technical Director Americas at thinkstep, an international sustainability consultancy with a strong focus on LCA.
 Dr. Koffler earned his PhD in the German automotive industry while working to improve the efficiency and the effectiveness of LCA in the product development process.
-He is an active contributor and reviewer for relevant scientific publications, a Member of the Board of the American Center of Life Cycle Assessment (ACLCA), the current Chair of SETAC North America’s Life Cycle Assessment Interest Group’s Steering Committee, and has actively contributed to the development of LCA-related ISO standards in the past.
+He is an active contributor and reviewer for relevant scientific publications, a Member of the Board of the American Center of Life Cycle Assessment (https://aclca.org/), the current Chair of ACLCA’s & SETAC North America’s Joint Life Cycle Assessment Interest Group’s Steering Committee (https://www.setac.org/group/SNAIGLCA), and he actively contributes to the development of LCA-related ISO standards.